 Annual Financial Information includes the financial information and operating data as set forth below.
-All or a portion of the Annual Financial Information (as set forth below) may be included by reference to other documents, including other official statements (subject to the following sentence), which have been submitted to EMMA or filed with the Commission.
+All or a portion of the Annual Financial Information and the Audited Financial Statements (as set forth below) may be included by reference to other documents, including other official statements (subject to the following sentence), which have been submitted to EMMA or filed with the Commission.
 The Authority shall clearly identify each such item of information included by reference.